The Market for Hemp Extracts Continues to Grow

 Winterize the Extracted Oil to Remove the Wax

-Lastly, you may consider winterizing the cannabis or hemp oil extract.
+Lastly, you may consider winterizing the hemp oil extract.
 Winterization, in this context, is the process of precipitating waxes from ethanolic solutions.
 The extracted oil is mixed with alcohol to form a solution which is heated to evaporate the solvent, then frozen.

 Typically, the concentration of active compounds is upgraded through winterizing.
 However, it is worth noting that waxes are approximately 10-15% w/w (depending on the strain), so you will see some loss of actives that are caught in the precipitated waxes.